xcp-ng/create-install-image/README.md

   answerfile allows to disable gpg checking, and does not separate checking RPMs from repodata).

+* All layers may also provide an `ALTKERNEL` file, naming a alternate kernel choice for booting the ISO.
+The `base` layer sets this to `kernel-alt`, an empty file will cause to alternate kernel to be available.

 XCP-ng official repositories are located at https://updates.xcp-ng.org/ and most of them are available through standard "repo" layers; e.g. the `testing` repository for `8.2` LTS can